greenriver/hmis-warehouse/docs/adr/0002-pii-management-strategy.md

 ## Context

-The Open Path Warehouse and HMIS handle sensitive personally identifiable information (PII) for clients and program staff.
-As our system grows and privacy requirements evolve, we need a comprehensive strategy for managing PII.
+The Open Path Warehouse and HMIS handle sensitive personally identifiable information (PII) for clients and program staff with robust security measures.
+As our system grows and privacy requirements evolve, we are expanding our strategy for managing PII.

 ### Current State

-- PII is distributed across multiple tables and models
+- PII is managed across multiple database tables with existing controls
-- No systematic tracking of where PII exists
-- Limited ability to audit PII
+- Opportunities identified to enhance application-level PII tracking
-- No standardized approach to PII protection
+- Planning to expand granular PII protection capabilities
-- Growing need for sanitized development/testing environments

 ### Constraints